Williams Purchased the "White House" Property

 “In 1767 he returned to England and married Elizabeth Dearman…In the same year Williams purchased property in New Bern and opened the ‘Ready Money Store.’
 He also had a store in Beaufort.
 By 1769 he had begun to purchase property along Black Creek between the settlement that was to become Newport and the Mill Creek home and mill of William Borden.
 He dammed the creek and created a large mill pond, using water power to operate a saw mill and grist mill.
 He also raised rice there and built a brick house using brick and ballast stone brought from England.

 “William obviously overextended himself from time to time with his several enterprises and his Quaker brethren—the Bordens and the Stantons—sometimes came to his rescue.
 In 1773 he lost his house and store in New Bern.
 William Borden bought his Black Creek property at a sheriff’s sale in 1775.
-Williams’ managed to retrieve the later.
+Williams managed to retrieve this later.
 The Hammock property was sold in 1777 as the result of bankruptcy and was purchased by Benjamin Stanton.